World Communion Sunday

 Using elements of 1 Corinthians as background for the earliest Christian community’s communal supper, incorporate the communion liturgy into an Agape Feast.
-Process to fellowship hall at the end of worship to enjoy a potluck meal, just as the early Christians did.
-At an appropriate time, break the bread and pass the cup in an act of joyous celebration.
+Process to the fellowship hall at the end of worship to enjoy a potluck meal, just as the early Christians did.
+At an appropriate time, break the bread and pass the cup in a joyous celebration.

 Hold a Mission Fair

 Turn the fellowship hall into a mission fair with booths and information showing global partnerships and mission efforts throughout the world.
 Invite everyone to an ethnic meal and take up an offering for a specific mission project.

 Develop a partnership with a congregation in a different country.
 Share information, traditions, and mission priorities with your new partner.
 On World Communion Sunday, use the liturgy of your partner church as you hold each other in prayer and remember the global fellowship of faith.